sawyerwatts/Checklists/common.md

 work I've encountered that discusses complexity and modularity in depth.

-Simplicity and modularity exist at all granularities, thus everything can be evaluated in terms of simplicity and modularity/abstraction of its interface/API (comprised of its syntax and its documentation): a function/class/etc is a module, and that class can have a lot of incidental complexity in its interface (looking at you, .NET's `HttpClient`).
+Simplicity and modularity exist at all granularities, thus everything can be evaluated in terms of simplicity and modularity/abstraction of its interface (comprised of its syntax and its documentation).

 Cognative load is the amount of domain, language, codebase, etc knowledge necessary to understand a piece of code.